swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 .. tip:: Check :ref:`consent` for more details.

 Multiple types of consents are possible.
 For example for the patient 90000033, note how the consent of this patient changed from "Absent (awaiting)" to "Present" who you can see as documented in the *Consent history* and also color coded (reminder: each color has a specific meaning, see :ref:`consent` for more details).
+The dates of the different consents are also indicated.

 .. image:: ConsentChange.png

 .. image:: ConsentHist.png

+Only the last added consent can be either edited or deleted.
+When only one consent is present, it can be edited, but not deleted.

 Click "Save and continue" to further proceed.

+.. tip:: Watch our video on this section `here <https://www.youtube.com/watch?v=2YoodSm4fxg>`_.

 .. warning:: The consent status is required to further proceed for patient enrollment and registration.